- Pro Video

 Harnesses For most of us, the neck strap that comes with most binoculars is fine.
 For those who require more, there are numerous options for you.
 Some are designed to redistribute the weight of the binocular from the neck to the back and shoulders.
 Others provide a stabilizing function to allow you to hold the optic in your hand while virtually eliminating hand shake or other movements.
 For those who do activities and want to keep their optic at the ready, some harnesses hold the binocular close to the body and greatly reduce swinging or swaying while running, climbing, or skiing.

-Eyecups As we discussed earlier, the eyecups hold the eye at the proper distance from ocular lens.
+Eyecups As we discussed earlier, the eyecups hold the eye at the proper distance from the ocular lens.
 Some manufacturers offer eyecup upgrades for certain models.
 The most popular are replacing standard flat eyecups with winged (contoured) eyecups.
 The “wing” wraps around your eye socket and blocks your peripheral vision, which eliminates light leakage for improved image brightness and a clearer view.

 The world of binoculars is vast and constantly evolving.
 No matter what you’re using them for—from a night at the opera to hunting on the tundra to comet watching—there is something for everyone at every price.
 This article has offered a basic introduction to the terms and technologies that will affect your buying decision and the overall performance of the optic.
 After making your selection, don’t forget about the accessories that can enhance your viewing experience and turn a good view into a great view.